Microsoft/IntuneDocs.pt-pt/InTuneDocs/get-started/start-with-a-paid-subscription-to-microsoft-intune-step-4.md

 ---
-title: "Gerir licenças do Intune | Microsoft Intune"
+title: "Gerir licenças do Intune | Documentos da Microsoft"
 description: "Atribuir licenças a utilizadores na sua subscrição do Intune"
 keywords:
 author: nathbarn